Cold water released from N. Idaho dam to help salmon - News Break

 Cold water released from N. Idaho dam to help salmon

-Authorities have started releasing cold water from a northern Idaho dam to keep Snake River water temperatures cool to help migrating salmon and steelhead.
-The U.S. Army Corps of Engineers started increasing releases of the 43-degree water at Dworshak Dam on Tuesday ahead of an expected heat wave.
-The Lewiston Tribune reports the agency will up the flows to 12,400 cubic feet per second.
-The water travels down the Clearwater River and joins the Snake River at Lewiston.www.kivitv.com
+LEWISTON (AP) — Authorities have started releasing cold water from a northern Idaho dam to keep Snake River water temperatures cool to help migrating salmon and steelhead.
+The U.S. Army Corps of Engineers started increasing releases of the 43-degree Fahrenheit (6-degree Celsius) water at Dworshak Dam on Tuesday ahead of an expected heat wave with temperatures expected to reach 100 degrees (38 Celsius).
+The agency typically waits until the July Fourth holiday to start the releases.cdapress.com

 Comments / 0